Ritual Baths: create your own health ceremony

-Today June 13th we are celebrating Global Wellness Day and we think there is no better time to talk about the effects to relax and soothe muscle tension you can obtain from bathing rituals.
+Next June 12th we will be celebrating Global Wellness Day and we think there is no better time to talk about the effects to relax and soothe muscle tension you can obtain from bathing rituals.
 Deborah Hanekamp, better known as Mama Medicine, extends our understanding of this ritual and affirms that they are ideal to connect with creativity, introspection and deep healing.

 In her book “Ritual Baths | Be Your Own Healer” Deborah —who has been named “the favorite fashion healer” by Vogue magazine— explains how we can take care of our health by integrating the healing powers of water into our daily routine, along with crystals, quartz, flowers and herbs.

 We share some tips from Mama Medicine to help you get all the benefits of this ritual: